justinjohnso-learn/stream-search/README.md

 * Trailer functionality for movies is currently somewhat broken (if a movie doesn't have a trailer, the info page won't load), so I need to debug that.
 * The tv show search doesn't yet return episodes.
 This will eventually be a separate api call once the info page has loaded
-* Implementing update and delete functionality to the media queue
 * Cleaning up the user experience (subtle animations, a more streamlined login and signup process, nicer overall css)
 * Add a 'page loading' animation, so the user knows the app is pulling/loading from the api, and hasn't crashed
 * Change info page background to movie/show art